gjcoram/npopuk/openssl/readme.txt

 6) The .lib files should now be in "out32"

-For Windows CE, you will need to obtain wcecompat.lib; you should be able to download it from http://www.essemer.com.au/windowsce If you have already built the Win32 versions, please delete inc32\openssl\opensslconf.h
+For Windows CE, you will need to obtain wcecompat.lib; you should be able to download it from http://www.essemer.com.au/windowsce If you have already built the Win32 version of the OpenSSL libs, please delete inc32\openssl\opensslconf.h

-You may need to run another batch file to set up for the specific processor (ARM, MIPS, SH3, SH4, X86).
-Then "nmake -f celib.mak" and the .lib files should be in "out32_proc" where proc stands for the processor.
+You may need to run another batch file to set up for the specific processor.
+Then "nmake -f celib.mak" and the .lib files should be made in "out32_PROC" where PROC stands for the processor  (ARM, MIPS, SH3, SH4, X86).